-- ACT Math 16 or lower Math score - SAT Math 459 or lower Math score
+- ACT Math 16 or lower Math score

+- SAT Math 459 or lower Math score

+- CLT 12 or lower Quantitative Reasoning

 If you are required to take a fundamentals course (reading or math), you must pass the specified course within two semesters of full-time enrollment (or completion of 29 hours for part-time students).
 These courses are not a part of any OKWU degree requirements for graduation.